-Many specialists, one goal: How we train whole teams to provide the best
+Many specialists, one goal: How we train whole teams to provide the best care possible

 Interdisciplinary care is a hallmark of cancer care at MD Anderson.
 Teams of specialists care for patients from cancer diagnosis to treatment and beyond, and many of those specialists – medical and nonmedical – are trained right here.

 “Our patients have unique physical, emotional and spiritual needs,” says Diane Bodurka, M.D.
 “The more your training is directed towards oncology patients and their needs and expectations, the better care you’ll be able to provide.
 There are both obvious and subtle differences between oncology and general health care.”

 MD Anderson has fellowships, residencies and other student programs focused on cancer care in dozens of areas, not only medicine but also social work, pharmacy, nutrition, clinical ethics and more.